LorinWeb/react-diff-components/README.md

 ### `<DiffWords />`:

-Using `<DiffWords />`, if a single character has changed the whole word gets highlighted:
+With `<DiffWords />`, if a single character has changed the whole word gets highlighted.
+It displays the most human-friendly result in the majority of cases:

 ```jsx